-From time to time Niko is subject to, and is presently involved in, litigation or other legal proceedings arising in the conduct of its business.
-In addition to the matters described herein, Niko and certain of its subsidiaries are involved in legal proceedings with respect to the restructuring of its exploration activities in Indonesia.
-The Corporation does not anticipate that its financial position, results of operations or cash flow will be materially affected by the resolution of these legal proceedings.
+From time to time The Company is subject to, and is presently involved in, litigation or other legal proceedings arising in the conduct of its business.
+The Company does not anticipate that its financial position, results of operations or cash flow will be materially affected by the resolution of these legal proceedings.